escodebar/trainings/slides.md

 # Git

 Notes:
-* I have little experience with svn and no experience with all the other VCS (besides Git)
+* I have little experience with subversion and no experience with all the other VCS (besides Git)
 * I started using Git, because the company I worked for used Git
 * I kept using Git because I found enough "Why is Git better than X"-blog entries
 * I keep using Git because Git is all I need (so far)